Snownee/Jade/README.md

  - `registerStackProvider` -> `registerIconProvider`
  - `registerEntityStackProvider` -> `registerIconProvider`

-Component provider registration methods no longer accept interface classes.
+Component provider registration methods no longer accept interface or TileEntity classes.
 You can register with the base class and filter it inside the provider.

 `IRegistrar#registerTooltipRenderer` is removed because you don't need to register your renderer any longer.